treerachai/selfbot-6/README.md

 avatar - links the avatar of a pinged user

-us - shows statistics for a pinged user
+us - shows statistics for yourself, a pinged user, or a user with the specified display name / nickname

 gs - shows statistics for current guild